 Mailing Letters to Inmates

 It may not seem like much to someone on the outside, but when you are incarcerated letters are your lifeblood.
 They keep you going from day to day and bring the voices or those you love right into your head.
 Often times inmates can hardly wait to get that next letter delivered from the mail room.
-In prison and jail there are few things to look forward to and mail is one of them.
-Getting mail can be slow, and when a facility goes on lockdown incoming mail deliveries to inmates stop and do not continue until the lockdown is lifted.
+In prison and jail, there are few things to look forward to, and mail is one of them.
+Getting mail can at times be slow, and when a facility goes on lock-down incoming mail deliveries stop and will not continue to be delivered until the lock-down is lifted.

 One of the big scams out there that I have been noticing is various "Inmate Service" companies that claim you can contact your inmate online, or send them a message through their website.
-Don't be fooled this is all a scam as no inmates have access to the internet or any instant messaging services.
-What these companies do is print out the letter you type and mail it in with a stamp, meanwhile they charge you double, even triple or more to mail and it arrives no faster then if you just sent it yourself.
-Besides the fact that it is a rip-off, it really takes the best part out of receiving a letter...It may sound stupid but it's not the same getting a typed letter.
-Getting one that is penned by hand is much more personal and makes you realize how much you even miss the persons handwriting.
+Don't be fooled this is all a scam as no inmates have access to the internet or any instant messaging services (with the exception of digital mail services, which I will discuss below).
+What the majority of these companies do, is print out the letters you type and mail it in with a stamp, meanwhile they charge you double, even triple or more to mail and it arrives no faster then if you just sent it yourself.
+Besides the fact that it is a rip-off, it really takes the best part out of receiving a letter...It may be hard to understand, but when an inmate receives a letter that is penned by hand it is much more personal, and can give the sense of a connection to whomever is writing the letter.

 Some things you should never do when sending a letter, as it will result in the letter being rejected: